Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Introduction

-Among these PEFT methods, Low-Rank Adaptation (LoRA) is considered one of the most efficient methods at present and its efficacy has been empirically validated across diverse models of varying scales.
-Despite its excellent performance, it still requires a considerable amount of trainable parameters.
-According to \citet{aghajanyan2020intrinsic} and \citet{Kopiczko2023VeRAVR}, the upper bound for intrinsic dimensions is much smaller than what is typically utilized in such methods.
-For instance, the ${d}_{90}$\footnote{${d}_{90}$ denotes the smallest number of trainable parameters as being $90$\% of the full training metric.} for RoBERTa base is reported to be $896$.
-Still, when utilizing LoRA to fine-tune this model, the number of trainable parameters reaches $0.3$M, suggesting that the parameter count could be reduced further.
+Among these PEFT methods, Low-Rank Adaptation (LoRA) stands out as one of the most efficient techniques with its effectiveness empirically validated across various models of diverse scales.
+Despite its impressive performance, LoRA still demands a significant number of trainable parameters.
+Recent studies by \citet{aghajanyan2020intrinsic} and \citet{Kopiczko2023VeRAVR} indicate that the upper bound for intrinsic dimensions is substantially smaller than what is typically used in such methods.
+For example, the $d_{90}$ value (the minimum number of trainable parameters required to reach $90\%$ of the performance of the fully-parameter fine-tuned model) for the RoBERTa base is reported to be $896$.
+However, when LoRA is applied to fine-tune this model, the number of trainable parameters escalates to $0.3$ million, suggesting the potential for further reduction in parameter count.

-In addition, although previous works \cite{Mao2021UniPELTAU,He2021TowardsAU,ding2022delta} have attempted to design different lightweight module structures or insert these modules into different positions in the base model, these PEFT methods consider fine-tuning the model from the perspective of adjusting model weights, which leads to many inconveniences in the selection of hyperparameters, such as the rank of LoRA and Adapter, as well as the length of Soft Prompt and Prefix.
+In addition to the issue of requiring too many adjustable parameters, existing PEFT methods \cite{Mao2021UniPELTAU,He2021TowardsAU,ding2022delta} primarily focus on the design of lightweight modules and their integration (or placement) within base models.
+Nonetheless, the implementation of these PEFT techniques introduces additional complexities in hyperparameter selection, such as choosing the rank of LoRA and Adapter, or deciding on the length of Soft Prompt and Prefix.

-Inspired by the idea of representation engineering \cite{Zou2023RepresentationEA} representation can be modified to steer model outputs toward specific concepts and change the model's behavior.
-We hypothesize that we can also consider fine-tuning the model from the perspective of editing neural network representations, leading to our proposed \textbf{R}epresentation \textbf{ED}iting (RED) approach.
-Instead of focusing on neurons and their connections, we fine-tune the model by learning a group of ``edit vectors'' to directly edit the representations of each layer and freezing the base model parameters, as shown in figure \ref{fig:figure_01} (b).

-Moreover, RED is highly parameter efficient.
-Using Llama-2 7B as an example, we show that RED can still achieve very promising performance by adjusting only $0.26$M parameters, which is $25,700$ times less than full parameter fine-tuning, making it both storage- and compute-efficient.